cofacts/rumors-db/README.md

 This spins up elasticsearch on `localhost:62223`, with Kibana available in `localhost:62224`, using the data in `esdata`.

-## Updating schema for one index
+### Updating schema for one index

-After adding fields / removing fields from an index file, you will need to reload schema because elasticsearch mappings are not editable for opened indices.
+After adding fields / removing fields from an index file, you will need to reload schema because ElasticSearch mappings are not editable for opened indices.

 This can be done by: